Proxy Meaning Explained: What Is a Proxy Server?

 Speed and reliability

-Free proxy servers in particular are often slow and unreliable.
+Free proxy servers are often slow and unreliable.
 For that reason, you might have to frequently change the server you've connected to.No encryption

-Proxy servers provide a certain degree of anonymity, however, they usually don't encrypt your connection.
-If you'd like to conceal and protect your digital identity, there are better methods for doing so.Security risks (operator)
+Proxy servers provide some anonymity, however, they usually don't encrypt your connection.
+There are better ways to conceal and protect your digital identity.Security risks (operator)

-Most of the time those running proxy servers are unknown, especially when the services are free.
-Accordingly, there is some danger of an unscrupulous individual or group monitoring your activities or manipulating HTML.Limited uses
+Most of the time those operating proxy servers are unknown, especially when the services are free.
+Accordingly, there is some danger of a shady individual or group monitoring your activities or manipulating HTML.Limited uses

-Depending on the type of proxy server, the resulting connection can be restricted to certain kinds of traffic, such as HTTP.User-friendliness
+Depending on the type of proxy server, the resulting connection can be restricted to certain kinds of traffic, like HTTP.User-friendliness

 Free web proxies are easy to use, which is great, however, you'll only tap into the true potential offered by proxy servers when you can manually configure and/or pay for them.
 This shouldn't pose too much of a hurdle for beginners but is more complicated than other solutions.